eXist-db/templating/README.md

 This repository hosts the HTML templating library for eXist, which was previously part of the *shared-resources* package. *shared-resources* is now deprecated and users should upgrade their code.
 The new package intends to be backwards compatible: the namespace URI of the module has changed to avoid conflicts, but existing template functions will continue to work.

+## Documentation

+A detailed documentation for this package can be found in the [eXist-db documentation app](http://exist-db.org/exist/apps/doc/templating.xml).

 ## Upgrading from *shared-resources*

 1. change any dependency on `shared-resources` in your `expath-pkg.xml` to point to this package: